-10 Great Bars, Restaurants & Venues for Live Music in Albany
+11 Great Bars, Restaurants & Venues for Live Music in the Capital Region

 Bars with an inviting, intimate space.
 Large venues that can accommodate major headliners.
 Country music, classic music, get-up-and-dance music.
 Albany has it all - see below for prime performance venues for live music!

-Perhaps one of the largest and well-known live music venues in the Capital Region, the Times Union Center can accommodate between 6,000 to 17,500 people.
+Perhaps one of the largest and most well-known live music venues in the Capital Region, the MVP Arena (former Times Union Center) can accommodate between 6,000 to 17,500 people.
 The Rolling Stones, Elton John, Tina Turner, Eric Clapton, and many other big names have graced this stage.

-If enjoying Louisiana-style food while seeing great bands sounds appealing then the Parish Public House is probably the place for you!
+If enjoying Louisiana-style food while seeing great bands sounds appealing, then the Parish Public House is probably the place for you!
 A parish in Louisiana is akin to a county in New York - this is where the name comes from.
-This establishment brings in a variety of rock, jazz, jam, hip-hop, bluegrass, country, and more.
+This establishment brings in a variety of rock, jazz, jam, hip-hop, bluegrass, country, and other musicians.

 Specializing in punk and indie rock shows, this retro-themed Albany bar is a live music hotspot and is also considered to be one of the most LGBTQ-friendly establishments in the area.
 If you want to dance along to the music this is the place for you!